isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 previous example, further assume that 192.0.2.64/26 should also be managed by the server.
 It could be written as 192.0.2.64 to 192.0.2.127, or it can be expressed more simply as 192.0.2.64/26.
-Both formats are supported by Dhcp4 and can be mixed in the pool list.
-For example, one could define the following pools:
+Both formats are supported by ``Dhcp4`` and can be mixed in the pool list.
+For example, the following pools could be defined:

 ::